plblum/jivs/README.md

 -   [`ValidationManager class`](#validationmanager) – The "face" of this API.
 It represents the fields of your form or model to Jivs through its `ValueHosts`.
 Your validation-related UI elements will need access to it to do their work.
 Use it to validate, retrieve validation results, and report additional errors determined by your business logic.
 It is supported by these types:
     + [`ValidationManagerConfig type`](#configuring-the-validationmanager-the-builder-api) – An object that describes all ValueHosts and their Validators.
     + [`ValidationManagerConfigBuilder class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Builder object, use it to configure the ValidationManager class.
 Internally, it prepares the `ValidationManagerConfig type`.
+    + [`ValidationManagerConfigFormAdapter class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Form Adapter object, use it to configure the ValidationManager class from within the `IAdaptModelRulesToForm.adaptToForm()` method.
+Internally, it prepares the `ValidationManagerConfig type`.
     + [`ValidationManagerConfigModifier class`](#configuring-the-validationmanager-the-builder-api) – Also known as the Modifier object, use it to change the configuration once the ValidationManager has been created.
 Internally, it modifies the `ValidationManagerConfig type`.

 -   [`Condition classes`](#conditions---the-validation-rules) – Classes that evaluate value(s) against a rule